GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-13-spring-boot-testing-overview-testresttemplate.md

 |accept|Set the requested type (Mime type) for the expected response|
 |locale|Set the local for making requests.|

+### MockMvcResultMatchers - assertions

+The methods of MockMvcResultMatchers, imported statically, are found in the argument of `.andExpect(..)`.
 Some static methods provided by MockMvcResultMatchers are:

 |Method|Description|
 |----|----|